maanav13579/CompSci_372_Final_Project/ATTRIBUTION.md

   Nutrition5k: Towards Automatic Nutritional Understanding of Generic Food.
   Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR).
   ```
+- Also used gsutil datadownload scripts from developers

 ## Pre-trained Models